andrewchambers/g/README.md

 # G programming language

-A new systems programming language - WIP
+A new simple systems programming language - WIP

 I am a big fan of both Go and C, however both have problems.
-Go aims at servers, but there is a niche for something better than C, but still simple, portable, and minimal with overhead.
-I think G can fill this gap.

-C
-* Hard to parse with alot of unnecessary syntax.
-* Alot of undefined behaviour and funny things like implicit casts.
-* Compiles are slow due to preprocessing

-Go
-* Requires GC and runtime.
-* Less suitable for embedded applications due to runtime and binary requirements..
+You would never  write an OS in Go, and C has alot of legacy quirks.

 G aims to solves these problems.
-* Easy to parse syntax, similar to Go.
+* Easy to parse syntax which isn't context sensitive, similar to Go.
-* Complicated parts of C removed.
+* Unnecessarily complicated and legacy parts of C removed.
 * No garbage collector and minimal runtime like C.
-* abi compatible with C.
+* ABI compatible with C.

-Examples:
+* Inline assembly.

+Example:

 ```
 package main